jimFalkenstine/CoasterCountsAPI/README.md

 # CoasterCounts API

+## Introduction
+This repository serves as my final project for the [Code Louisville](https://www.codelouisville.org) Spring 2022 Web Development Course 2.
+The purpose of this code is to demonstrated the use of JavaScript and Git.

+## Project Desription

+**CoasterCounts API**

-Sample REST API with a selection of roller coasters
+Coaster Counts API is a sample REST API featuring a selection of roller coasters and thier stats.

 All measurements based on the English system

-## Endpoints
+**Endpoints**

 | HTTP Method | URI Path              | Description                                       |
 |-------------|-----------------------|---------------------------------------------------|